geekammo/learn-website-source/_posts/2014-06-11-creating-fonts-for-microview.md

 ![MicroView Custom Font - Codehead To Much Space](/images/Codehead_To_Much_Space.png)

-From the generated result, it is clear that there is too much space on the left of the numbers and the glyphs are not taking full advantage of the 12x48 cells.
+From the generated result, it is clear that there is too much space on the left of the numbers and the glyphs are not taking full advantage of the 12x48 pixel cells.

-Let's further enhance the effect of the font:
+Let's further improve the font:

 * Enter or slowly increase Font Height to a suitable value, in this case, 26
 * Adjust the Position (X,Y) using the arrow button with option "Adjust All" selected (in this case, X=-4, Y=-1)